Black Forest, the Bavarian Alps, and Austria Tour

 Day 1: Frankfurt welcome

-Your tour commences this evening in wonderful Frankfurt: a city of contrasts – from modern skyscrapers to beautifully maintained old buildings.
+Your tour commences this evening in wonderful Frankfurt:a city of contrasts – from modern skyscrapers to beautifully maintained old buildings.
 Join us tonight for a welcome drink before dinner in your hotel.
-This is an ideal chance to meet, and get to know, your Tour Manager and
+This is an ideal chance to meet, and get to know, your Tour Manager and fellow travellers.

 Day 2: Heidelberg, Gengenbach and the Black Forest

 Crossing the Rhine in France, we spend the morning in postcard perfect Colmar.
 On arrival we will enjoy an orientation tour through the heart of town on the ‘Petit Train’.
 Brightly painted, half-timbered houses on narrow, twisting lanes make a perfect backdrop.
 The River Lauch winds its way through the centre, known as the Little Venice district.
-Your afternoon will be spent on the Route Alsace du Vin (Alsace Wine Road).
-Stretching from Strasbourg to Colmar, we will drive through the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
-At one of the manicured vineyards we will enjoy a wine tasting of various classic local wines.
+Your afternoon will be spent driving along the Route Alsace du Vin (Alsace Wine Road).
+Stretching from Strasbourg to Colmar, we pass the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
+At one of the local wineries we will stop to enjoy a wine tasting of various classic local wines.

 Day 6: Flower Island of Mainau to Bavaria